-Without further ado, the following are 8 ways you can use to pay less tax or at least reduce your taxable income.
+Without further ado, the following are 8 clever ways to pay less tax that everyone should know.

 1. How to pay less tax: Maximize your 401(k) and 403(b)

-One of the most important benefits companies provide to their employees is retirement benefits.
-Most employees are familiar with 401(k).
-The 401(K) is a type of profit-sharing plan that employers give to their employees which allows them to save some of their wages toward their retirement, according to the IRS.
+Contributing to your retirement account is one of the best ways to pay less tax.
+Companies usually offer retirement savings plans as part of their benefits to employees.
+The most popular plans are a 401(K) plan and 4003(b).
+According to the IRS, A 401(k) is a type of profit-sharing plan that employers give to their employees, which allows them to save some of their wages toward retirement.
 On the other hand, 403(b) is provided by no-profit organizations and government employers, according to Investopedia.
-Both 401(K) and 403(b) plans are named after their equivalent sections of the IRS tax code and they offer tax advantages for employees.
+401(K) and 403(b) plans are named after their equivalent sections of the IRS tax code and offer employee tax advantages.

 How much can you contribute to your 401(k)?

-If you were wondering, there is a limit to how much you can contribute to your employer-sponsored account.
-According to SHRM.org, the maximum contribution an individual can contribute to their 401(k) plans for 2021 is $19,500.
-Those who are over 50 years old can contribute an extra $6,500 to their accounts to catch up.
+401(k) plans are great retirement savings accounts that help you pay less tax due to higher contribution limits.
+According to SHRM.org, an individual’s maximum contribution to their 401(k) plans for 2024 is $23,000.
+Those who are over 50 years old can contribute an extra $7,500 to their accounts to catch up.

-Since your contributions to your 401(k) are tax-free, this reduces your taxable income.
-For example, if your gross income was $50,000 and your contributed $10,000, your taxable income will be $40,000.
-Keep in mind that this amount can go lower if you have other tax advantages such as Health Saving Accounts(HSA).
+Since contributions to your pre-tax 401(k) are tax-free, you pay less tax by reducing your taxable income.
+For example, if your gross income was $50,000 and you contributed $10,000, your taxable income would be $40,000.
+You can reduce your taxable income by increasing your contributions or opening other tax-advantaged accounts such as HSA or traditional IRA, which we will cover in the next few paragraphs.

 How much can you contribute to your HSA account?

-According to healthcare.gov, you can contribute to your HSA account only if you have a High Deductible Health Plan (HDHP).
-Self-coverage contributions in the HSA are limited to $3,600 for 2021 and $3,650 in 2022.
-Family coverages with HDHP can contribute to the HSA account up to $7,200 in 2021 and $7,300 for the family.
+Healthcare.gov says you can contribute to your HSA account only if you have a High Deductible Health Plan (HDHP).
+Self-coverage contributions in the HSA are limited to $4,150 for 2024.
+Family coverages with HDHP can contribute to the HSA account up to $8,300 in 2024.

-Another great benefit of an HSA account is that you can roll your money into your retirement account or into another HSA account, in case you change employers.
-According to SmartAsset, you can roll over the money from HSA into your IRA, other retirement accounts, or from one employer to another.
-Some rules apply to this process and IRS does not allow a direct transfer from HSA to a 401k.
+Another great benefit of an HSA account is that you can roll your money into your retirement account or another HSA account if you change employers.
+According to SmartAsset, you can roll over the cash from HSA into your IRA, other retirement accounts, or from one employer to another.
+Some rules apply to this process, and the IRS does not allow a direct transfer from an HSA to a 401k.

-3. How to pay less tax: Claim tax credits and deductions
+3. Claim tax credits and deductions to pay less tax

-Tax credits and deductions can help you pay less tax when you are filing.
-According to IRS, tax credits reduce the amount of tax you owe whereas tax deductions reduce your income before calculating your tax.
-These two benefits are there to help you keep the money in your pocket.
+Tax credits and deductions can help you pay less tax when filing.
+According to the IRS, tax credits reduce the amount of tax you owe, whereas tax deductions reduce your income before you calculate your taxes.
+These two benefits are some of the best ways to lower your taxes.

-There are a ton of tax credits that vary from one case to another.
-For example, you can get tax credits for Child and Dependent Care Expenses.
+There are a lot of tax credits you can take advantage of.
+For example, you can get tax credits for child and dependent care expenses.
 The IRS has a document that helps you check your qualifications and other resources you need for this particular example.
-Read the pdf document here if you are interested in learning more.
+Read the pdf document here to learn how child and dependent care tax benefits work.

-There are many other tax credits you can claim such as homeowner credits, Income and savings credits, health care credits, and education credits.
-If you want to legally pay less tax, use resources available to you and take advantage of things you qualify for.
+You can also claim many other tax credits, such as homeowner credits, Income and savings credits, health care credits, and education tax credits.
+If you want to pay less tax legally, use the resources available to you and take advantage of what you qualify for.

 4. Lower your tax by starting a business

 If you are a business owner, you probably know that you qualify for business credits and tax deductions.
-According to IRS, your business can have a lot of credits and deductions which include:
+According to the IRS, your business can have a lot of credits and deductions, which include:

 - Opportunity Zones